MainzerDatenFabrik/why_investigator/README.md

 ## Usage

 The **WHY_INVESTIGATOR** is controlled by a simple and intuitive console interface.
 Once the application has been started, the loading screen will appear, initializing the required repositories and updating them.
 After the repositories have been initialized, the main interface will appear, presenting multiple operations to choose from.
 Any presented command can be typed directly into the command prompt and can be confirmed by hitting enter.
-Additionally, there are shortcuts available for all commands, indicated by the brackets around a single letter or number (e.g., "[H] Help" -> either "help" or "h").
+Additionally, there are shortcuts available for all commands, indicated by the brackets around a single letter or number (e.g., "[H] Help" -> either "Help", "help" or "h").

 ### Config file